LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

 For this we will use the Adminstrative Units dataset for population.
-It is in the Estonian "vald-kond" level, which compares to the level at municipality.
+It is in the Estonian "vald" level, which compares to the level at municipality.
 It has the following fields:

 - VID, an Id for the "vald"